miles-brabble/croc-cube-Semantic-Model/README.md

 ## Project Overview

-The goal of this project is to expose a clean, governed analytics layer for wildlife observation data — specifically crocodile sightings — enabling analysis by species, region, date, and observer.
+The goal of this project is to expose a clean, governed analytics layer for wildlife observation data enabling analysis by species, region, date, and observer.

 Built with:
 - **Cube.js** – headless BI layer / semantic API